unoplatform/uno.resizetizer/doc/uno-resizetizer-properties.md

 | IOSForegroundScale     | The same as ForegroundScale, but the value will be applied just for iOS                                                               |
 | SkiaForegroundScale    | The same as ForegroundScale, but the value will be applied just for Skia targets                                                               |

+> [!NOTE]
+> The PlatformsForegroundScale (AndroidForegroundScale, WasmForegroundScale, etc) will override the global ForegroundScale value.

 ## UnoImage

 | Property Name | Description |